-HR GO - Gender pay gap report 2018
+HR GO - Gender Pay Gap

 The mean hourly rate is the average hourly wage across the entire organisation so the mean gender pay gap is a measure of the difference between women’s mean hourly wage and men’s mean hourly wage.